Tefalozano26/Tefalozano26/README.md

 🟣 Welcome to my Github page! <img align="right" src="https://komarev.com/ghpvc/?username=Tefalozano26">

 ## ✨🏄‍♀️ About me:
-I'm Computer Science Engineer who is passionate about creating open-source code and right now I'm currently working as a Freelance Frontend Developer
+I'm a Computer Science Engineer who is passionate about creating open-source code and right now I'm currently working as a Freelance Frontend Developer